 The types of retirement homes you can find vary in size, style and services offered.
 Some retirement homes also offer aged care facilities.
 Here is a list of the different types of retirements homes you can find.

 - Resident-funded villages – These are often owned by the private sector and sometimes by not-for-profit organisations.
 The way it works is that they are funded by residents who purchase their villa and contribute to the costs of running the village.

-- Donor-funded villages – These villages are normally run by non-for-profit organisations are require charity donations.
-They are normally meant to be for the needy.
+- Donor-funded villages – These villages are normally run by not-for-profit organisations and require charity donations.
+They are normally meant for those who may be struggling financially.

 - Villas – They are otherwise known as independent living units and are designed for those that don’t require assistance with their activities, but would like to enjoy the benefits of living in a retirement community.
 The property types offered range from one to four bedrooms, depending on individual preferences.

 - Serviced apartments – These types of retirement homes are serviced, meaning they are cleaned and serviced by the facility.
 They also allow access to 24-hour support and any living assistance if required.
 They are designed for those that don’t require a high level of assistance but that may need help with day-to-day activities such as preparing meals, cooking, and personal care.